 We've mentioned taxes a few times already - but in instances where you cannot recoup your losses via an exchange or other custodian - capital losses may be the only viable option for many investors to recoup at least some of their investment back.

 For insights into specific strategies read our guide on paying less crypto tax in Canada.

 Is lost crypto a capital loss?

-Let's start with the obvious - the CRA has minimal guidance on crypto tax.
+So let's start with the obvious - the CRA has minimal guidance on crypto tax.
 As such, there is no specific guidance on whether lost or stolen crypto could be considered a capital loss.

-This said, the CRA does let taxpayers deduct capital losses in the instance of theft for other capital property.
+This said, the CRA does let taxpayers deduct capital losses in the instance of theft of other capital property.
 As crypto is a capital property under the current guidance, it would be reasonable to conclude that you may be able to claim a capital loss for lost or stolen crypto, the same as you could for other kinds of capital property like stocks or business equipment.

 A caveat though - you'll likely need lots of proof to show you have no chance of recovering your crypto, including receipts proving cost basis, the wallet address, and more.

-This also means if there's a chance your exchange may refund you as they were liable for the hack, or if you still hold your crypto but it's lost all it's value, like in a rug pull, then you're unlikely to be able to claim a capital loss with the CRA.
+This also means if there's a chance your exchange may refund you as they were liable for the hack, or if you still hold your crypto but it's lost all its value, like in a rug pull, then you're unlikely to be able to claim a capital loss with the CRA.

 Adjusted Cost Basis